 IMS, Intra Muscular Stimulation, is a similar technique to acupuncture as it uses fine needles to treat tight muscle bands that are implicated in many chronic and painful conditions such as neck and back pain as well as many other soft tissue injuries.
-However IMS differs from acupuncture in its application because needle insertion is indicated by physical signs as opposed to the non-scientific meridians of Chinese acupuncture.
-IMS treatment is based on known scientific neuro-physiologic principles.
+However, IMS differs from acupuncture in its application because needle insertion is indicated by physical signs as opposed to the non-scientific meridians of Chinese acupuncture.
+Intra Muscular Stimulation treatment is based on known scientific neuro-physiologic principles.

 Super-sensitivity cannot be operated on and muscle shortening from the super-sensitivity cannot be readily stretched out.
 Painkillers and anti-inflammatory medication only mask the pain.
-The goal of IMS is to release muscle shortening which presses on and irritates the nerves.
-Super-sensitive areas can be desensitized and the persistent pull of shortened muscles released with IMS.
+The goal of Intra Muscular Stimulation (IMS) is to release muscle shortening which presses on and irritates the nerves.
+Super-sensitive areas can be desensitized, and the persistent pull of shortened muscles released with IMS.

 The needle insertion into your skin is often not felt and if your muscle is normal, the application is painless.
 If, however your muscle is super-sensitive and shortened you will feel a sensation like a cramp or a “Charlie Horse” as the needling causes the abnormal shortening of muscle to intensify very briefly and then release.
 This is a distinctive type of discomfort caused by the muscle grasping the needle which then very quickly disappears and is followed by a feeling of relaxation in the muscle.
 It is important to experience this sensation in order to gain lasting relief.
 The effects of IMS are cumulative – needling stimulates a certain amount of healing, until eventually the condition can more fully recover, and pain dissipates, and muscles loosen.